 Latifa, and had threatened his former wife, the Jordanian princess

-Haya bint Hussein.[18]
-Allegedly, Shamsa and Latifa were forcibly medicated while held in Dubai under Sheikh Mohammed's orders since 2000 and 2018, respectively.[19]
+Haya bint Hussein.[17]
+Allegedly, Shamsa and Latifa were forcibly medicated while held in Dubai under Mohammed's orders since 2000 and 2018, respectively.[18]
 On 16 February 2021,

-Mohammed is an equestrian and is the founder of the Maktoum family-owned
+equestrian and is the founder of the

 Godolphin stable and the owner of

-Darley, a thoroughbred breeding operation, operational in six countries.
+thoroughbred breeding operation, operational in six countries.
 In 2012, he rode the horse Madji Du Pont 160 km to take the

 FEI World Endurance Championship.[22]